 "As you know there are also satellite conferences around the LT conferences.
 This year there are four of them; in Helsinki, Stockholm, Heidelberg and Leipzig.
 The Helsinki conference has just ended and I know that several of you were there.
 The ones in Stockholm, Heidelberg and Leipzig will start directly after we finish here", said Per Delsing.

 The LT28 conference was concluded by Professor Per Delsing from MC2.
-He thanked the local organizing committe, the programme committees, the advisory committee, the conference chairs, the session hosts, the poster work committee, all the speakers, Swedish Exhibition & Congress Centre, the sponsors, and Tania Börjesson and Ulla Conti from the Resia organizers.
+He thanked the local organizing committee, the programme committees, the advisory committee, the conference chairs, the session hosts, the poster work committee, all the speakers, Swedish Exhibition & Congress Centre, the sponsors, and Tania Börjesson and Ulla Conti from the Resia organizers.

 "I also would like to thank Susannah Carlsson, who I know really have put in a lot of work.
 Thank you for remembering all the things that I've forgot, I can tell you that there's quite a few things.
-The programme committes with the chairs have also put in a lot of work to make the scientific programme.
+The programme committees with the chairs have also put in a lot of work to make the scientific programme.
 The reason why I think this has been a great conference is all of the speakers, I think we have had some really, really good talks here", said Per Delsing.